5inghalp/5inghalp.github.io/_posts/062323_Test_Post.md

-## Verma Lab Test Blogpost
+## Blog Post Title From First Header

-lalalal Due to a plugin called `jekyll-titles-from-headings` which is supported by GitHub Pages by default.
+Due to a plugin called `jekyll-titles-from-headings` which is supported by GitHub Pages by default.
 The above header (in the markdown file) will be automatically used as the pages title.

 If the file does not start with a header, then the post title will be derived from the filename.